 But this Elizabethan-style castle isn’t just open to movie producers.
 Its grounds are free to walk year-round and make an ideal location for picnics, weather permitting.
-Tours of the castle are available May through September.
+Tours of the interior are available seasonally and will resume in the spring.

 Insider Tip: The scenic lagoon is the ideal place to take a picture.

 Few things scream romance more than flowers, except perhaps 55 acres of them.
 The Butchart Gardens are the premier floral destination on Vancouver Island, offering year-round floral displays, exquisite dining options, and photo-worthy backdrops.
 If you’re looking to wow your partner with an exceptional date — The Gardens are a sure win.